Getting your Trinity Audio player ready...

 Sending an email is always going to be a bit of a gamble.
 You need to know whether or not your message will reach its intended recipient.
 And even if it does, there’s no telling how long it will take them to respond (if they respond at all).

 Emails get lost in the shuffle, especially when someone is bombarded with dozens of messages daily.
-To increase your chances of getting a response, you may want to pick up the phone or send a LinkedIn message instead.
+To increase your chances of getting a response, you may want to pick up the phone or send a regular LinkedIn message instead.

 Which Channel is More Effective?

-According to some estimates, the average person receives 100 to 120 emails per day.
+The average person receives 100 to 120 emails per day.
 That’s a lot of emails to sort through — and it will only worsen over time.

 So, when reaching out to potential customers or business contacts, which channel should you use: LinkedIn InMail vs. email?